AshoniFrazier/news-article/README.md

 # News-Article
+PSD to HTML
-Use HTML, and Internal CSS to replicate this article as closely as possible.
+Used HTML, and internal CSS to replicate a PSD of an article on bears.